View Rebecca Cherry's Obituary on www.pressargus.com/ and share memories

 Graveside service will be held at 2 p.m.
 Thursday, Jan.
 30, 2020, at Woodlawn Memorial Park in Fort Smith.
 Services are entrusted to Edwards Funeral Home.

-Pallbearers will be Joshua and Brody Foster, Person Hurst, Chance Kaderli, Jackson Myers and Jameson Myers.
+Pallbearers will be Joshua Cherry, Brody Foster, Pierson Hurst, Chance Kaderli, Jackson Myers and Jameson Myers.

 To place online condolences, visit www.edwardsfuneralhome.com.